-We had one and a half hours to wait for the bus back to Korenica so we had a mini yoga session on the grass with a view of the waterfalls and a soft rain falling.
+We had a bit of time to wait for the bus back to Korenica so we had a mini yoga session on the grass with a view of the waterfalls and a soft rain falling.
 It was a perfect end to a perfect day.

-We found our bus home, climbed aboard, sweaty, happy, and with full hearts in any of the gift of nature.
+We found our bus home, climbed aboard, sweaty, happy, and with full hearts in awe of the gift of nature.